Zephyr Kite Steering

 Field testing:

-• too heavy for kite to lift in all but strongest wind, difficult to assemble and disassemble, and kite steering lines became easily pinched or knotted around the servo.
+2. The aerial module’s housing was too heavy for the kite to lift in all but strongest wind, was difficult to assemble and disassemble, and kite steering lines became easily pinched or knotted around the servo.

 Incorporating Test Results in Current Design: